 This is a review that I’ve wanted to share with you guys for ages.
-When Vio Life was first available in our area, we purchased the two flavors offered and decided to do a side by side comparison.
+When Vio Life was first available in my area, I purchased the two flavours offered and decided to do a side by side comparison.
 When kids are involved, there’s only one real way to compare cheese: pizza 🙂

 I baked up a gluten free pizza and topped half with Vio Life Mozzarella and the other half with Vio Life Parmesan.